Commutative exact algebras and modular tensor categories: (Braided) finite tensor categories

 \subsection{Relation to prior work}

 In \cite{kirillov2002q,davydov2013witt}, one gets that if $\C$ is a semisimple MTC and $A$ is a haploid, commutative and separable algebra with trivial twist, then $\C_A^{\loc}$ is a semisimple MTC.
-In \cite[Theorem~4.16]{laugwitz2023constructing}, this result was generalized.
+In \cite[Theorem~4.16]{laugwitz2023constructing}, this result was generalized to get rid of the semisimplicity assumption on $\C$.
 They used rigid Frobenius algebras $A$ in an MTC $\C$ to construct new MTCs $\C_A^{\loc}$.
 A rigid Frobenius algebra is a haploid, commutative special Frobenius algebra.
 Special Frobenius algebras are separable and hence exact by Lemma~\ref{lem:separable-is-exact}.
 Additionally, rigid Frobenius algebras satisfy $\theta_A=\id_A$ which in turn implies that they are symmetric.
 Thus, a rigid Frobenius algebra satisfies the conditions of Theorem~\ref{thm:FTC-main-result}(d).

 In Section~\ref{subsec:comm-alg-in-ZC} we provide a class of examples to illustrate that Theorem~\ref{thm:FTC-main-result}(d) generalizes the result of \cite{laugwitz2023constructing} by removing the assumption that $A$ is special Frobenius and by replacing it by the weaker assumption that $A$ is symmetric Frobenius and exact.